nitish978/Face-Recognition/README.md

  ******************************************************************************
  install pandas
  *****************************************************************************
- Downloat orl_faces data set then in same directory of project create a folder name 'data' after that  run file.py it will create train and test data in csv formate
+ Download "orl_faces" dataset then in same directory of project create a folder name 'data' after that  run file.py it will create train and test data in csv formate
  Before run the code please check all the directory mention in the program